Utkar5hM/utkar5hm.github.io/_tabs/about.md

 -----------------
 - Systems Engineer, IRIS-NITK (2022-Present)
   - IRIS is a student-run, full-fledged LMS system built on Ruby on Rails.
 It is a system wholly integrated with MS Teams, Moodle, and many other platforms, all developed and maintained by students.
-  - Helped enhance system security, availability, and resilience by setting up secure containerizing deployments, utilizing Docker  multiple web applications, and implementing a Gitlab CI/CD pipeline with Nginx for various services.
+  - Helped enhance system security, availability, and resilience by setting up secure containerizing deployments, utilizing Docker for containerizing web applications, and implementing Gitlab CI/CD pipelines with Nginx for various services.
   - Also conducted testing on various methods of high availability/distributed databases for MariaDB database management system.
   - Additionally, worked on refactoring and enhancing of internal services like staging server.